kentcdodds/api-check/README.md

   "not-an-ip-address"
 ]

-With the types of:
+With the types:
 [
-  "String",
+  "string",
-  "String"
+  "string"
 ]

 The API calls for: